-Undergraduate Ecological Careers Conference
+BES Undergraduate Careers Conference

 The Undergraduate Careers Conference takes place at varying locations across the UK each year.
-The aim of the event is to both inform and excite students interested in ecology about the career choices available to them in ecology.
+The aim of the event is to both inform and excite students about the career choices available to them in ecology.
 The Conference attracts around 80 undergraduates, recent graduates and some postgraduates.

 Each year a number of undergraduate students are recruited to assist in organising the conference, helping to confirm the programme, speakers and promote ticket sales.
 Applications for 2020 student helpers will open in Autumn.

 The 2019 Undergraduate Careers Conference took place on Wednesday 20th February 2019 in the Centre for Carbon Innovation, Edinburgh.
 It was a sell-out event, attracting over 60 students from across Scotland and beyond.
 Delegates received advice and inspiration from a variety of speakers representing a breadth of sectors including science communication, policy and research.